 One Should Never Slather a Baby up with Anything Petroleum-Based

 Use coconut oil instead.
-It is natural and has antiseptic properties and creates a barrier on the baby's delicate bottom."
+It is natural, has antiseptic properties, and creates a barrier on the baby's delicate bottom."

 Petroleum-based baby products safety

-"I have to admit when I started reading your comment about the use of petroleum-based baby products on baby's skin, I didn't agree with you, but the more I carried on reading, the more I became convinced that you have a good point.
+"I have to admit, when I started reading your comment about the use of petroleum-based baby products on baby's skin, I disagreed with you, but the more I read, the more I became convinced that you have a good point.

-I used Elizabeth Ann petroleum jelly on my little girl's bottom for the duration of her nappy wearing stage, and while I never experienced any adverse effects from the use thereof, I know not all mommies will agree, since every baby will respond differently to products.
+I used Elizabeth Ann petroleum jelly on my little girl's bottom for the duration of her nappy-wearing stage.
+While I never experienced any adverse effects from the use thereof, I know not all mommies will agree since every baby will respond differently to products.

-I felt petroleum jelly works well since it provides a waterproof barrier and it moisturizes a lot better than most baby lotions on the market, that is until I saw you mention coconut oil as an alternative.
+I felt petroleum jelly works well since it provides a waterproof barrier and moisturizes a lot better than most baby lotions on the market until I saw you mention coconut oil as an alternative.

-I use coconut oil for anything and everything these days for the antibacterial, anti-fungal and antiviral properties especially.
-It's versatile, I even rub it on my cat's coat.
+I use coconut oil for anything and everything these days for its antibacterial, antifungal, and antiviral properties.
+It's versatile, and I even rub it on my cat's coat.

-I always thought I'd continue the petroleum route with baby 2 when the time comes, but you've awakened a curiosity in me with your comment, and might have just convinced me otherwise.
-Thank you for sharing your thoughts, I felt like it was written just for me.
-I will be doing a lot of research before I use petroleum-based products in the future.
+I always thought I'd continue the petroleum route with baby 2 when the time comes, but you've awakened a curiosity in me with your comment and might have convinced me otherwise.
+Thank you for sharing your thoughts; I felt it was written just for me.
+I will be doing a lot of research before I use petroleum-based products.
 Prevention is better than cure!"